-Whether you've been avoiding dealing with this issue or know it's time to review your existing policies, here's a brief primer on how to create a nonthreatening work environment and limit your business's potential liability in the face of sexual harassment claims.
+You should also continuously review your existing policies and make them apparent to each individual.
+Here is a brief primer on how to create a nonthreatening work environment and limit your business's potential liability in the face of sexual harassment claims.

 "Offensive conduct may include, but is not limited to, offensive jokes, slurs, epithets, name-calling, physical assaults or threats, intimidation, ridicule or mockery, insults or putdowns, and offensive objects and pictures," explained James Baiers, chief legal officer at Trion Solutions, which manages HR, payroll, benefits and insurance for small businesses.
 "To be unlawful, the conduct must create a work environment that would be intimidating, hostile or offensive to a reasonable person."